TarinaSnyman/F1Predictions/README.md

 - Predict race winner probabilities
 - Predict fastest lap chances and lap times
 - Predict pitstop performance and fastest pitstop chances
-- Interactive web interface for user inputs

 ## Dataset
-The models are trained on historical F1 race data from the past 10-20 years, including driver stats, team information, race results, and lap times.
+The models are trained on historical F1 race data from the past 5 years, including driver stats, team information, race results, and lap times.

-## Getting Started
-Instructions for setup, installation, and running the project will be added soon.

 ## Technologies Used
 - Python (for data analysis and ML modeling)